vinay0x/electrojet/README.md

 <h2>Why can't you be smart and choose from 100s of other boilerplates?</h2>
  Flexibility!
 I wanted to choose between the technologies I wanted.
 There are lots of boilerplates which pack a crazy ton of shit.
 Sometimes I wanted more than a boilerplate had to offer, sometimes less.
 Messing around to add/remove something was even crazier since most boilerplates are of different patterns.

+<h2>How is this different?</h2>
+Electrojet is not one but a set of boilerplates.
+It provides combinations which lets you choose what technologies you want bundled in your boilerplate.

 <h2>So, what all stuff are there?</h2>

 <a href="https://electronjs.org">Electron</a> and <a href="http://reactjs.org">React</a> are available by default in all boilerplates.<br>